junchenxia37/final-project/README.md

-# Qwen Business Strategy Fine‑Tuning & Evaluation
+# StratQwen: LLMs for Strategic Business Insights

 ## Overview
 This repository contains all the code and data you need to preprocess conversations, fine‑tune **Qwen** on business‑scenario strategy prompts, and evaluate the resulting model.